What is Cytox?

 Catapult Ventures

-Catapult Ventures is an investment firm focused on providing tailored solutions to entrepreneurs and business owners, aiming to unlock potential and support clients in realizing their goals.
-They position themselves as a reliable partner for fostering growth and value through strategic partnerships.
+Catapult Ventures provides tailored investment solutions for entrepreneurs and business owners, focusing on unlocking potential and supporting clients' goals.
+They position themselves as a reliable investment partner, fostering growth and value through strategic partnerships.

 What's next for Cytox?